Muhammad-ali-aren/Muhammad-ali-aren/README.md

 - 👋 Hi, I’m Muhammad ali
-- 👀 I’m interested in machine and deep learning
+- 👀 I’m interested in computer vision
 - 🌱 I’m currently learning it
-- 💞️ I’m looking to collaborate on various deep and machine learning projects.
+- 💞️ I’m looking to collaborate on various computer vision projects
 - 📫 you can contact me by muhammadalipaf999@gmail.com

 <!---